SunnieShen/CCST9077/CCST9077 notes.md

 	  > scientific method: hypothesis &rarr; experiments

 	-  H1: fluid
-	- H2: the ball is either on the left or on the right, but we do not know where it is
+	- H2: The ball is either on the left or on the right, but we do not know where it is
 		- shake the box: swap classic superposition
 - Qubits
 **uniqueness of quantum information processing**